Beoba/z_31/readme.txt

-1.This is my first git.
+1.This is my first git server.
 2.Nothing todo.